aadriien/whale-shark-site/README.md

 - **Functional scalability**: Efficient data storage and web organization for long-term expansion.

 - **Playful education**: Plenty to learn, but with exploration and engagement as the primary goal.

+- **Content segmentation**: Logical division of web zones for a cohesive user experience.

 ## Video Demos